 Example: In an Arabic-script font, the application would apply the 'init' feature to the letter ARABIC LETTER SEEN (U+0633 “س”) when it precedes a right-joining character, thereby replacing the default “س” glyph with its left-joining, initial form.

-Recommended implementation: The 'init' feature is used to map default forms to corresponding single-joining, iniital forms.
+Recommended implementation: The 'init' feature is used to map default forms to corresponding single-joining, initial forms.
 This will usually be implemented using a single substitution (type 1) GSUB lookup, though contextual substitution GSUB lookups (types 5, 6 or 8) may also be appropriate.

 Application interface: The application is responsible for parsing character strings and identifying which of the joining-related features — initial forms ('init'), medial forms ('medi'), terminal forms ('fina'), and isolated forms ('isol') — to apply to which GIDs, based on character Joining_Type properties.
 Additional factors, such as the presence of control characters, may also be considered.
 For GIDs to which the 'init' feature is applied and that are found in the 'init' coverage table, the application passes a GID to the lookup tables associate with the feature and gets back a new GID.